-If Butler’s life and work was a milestone in the development of pastoral philosophy—the adaptation of philosophy to serve the practical end of living well—he was also a link from Stoics and Epicureans in Hellenistic times to post-Freudians like Karen Horney, Erich Fromm, and Albert Ellis, represents another turning, a critical fork in the history of therapy.
+If Butler’s life and work was a milestone in the development of pastoral philosophy—the adaptation of philosophy to serve the practical end of living well—he was also a link from Stoics and Epicureans in classical times to post-Freudians like Karen Horney, Erich Fromm, and Albert Ellis.
+This represents another turning point, a critical fork, in the history of therapy.
 Erich Fromm’s critique of Freud’s performance and his legacy, as opposed to his mission, is strongly negative.
 Fromm believes in the mission of Freud but is critical of how Freud and his followers carried out the mission.
 Fromm seems to entertain in his book on Freud’s mission and in his work the apocalyptic notion that men and women of good will should go to any lengths that the mission be accomplished.

 Fear of embarrassment varies greatly, of course, and there are those who seem to thrive on embarrassing themselves and their audience.
 Philosophers in training are often taught simply to take their lumps and forget it.
 Do not worry about making an ass of yourself, do not blush, don’t prolong the agony.
 Admittedly, it is also wise to follow Thoreau’s advice and live on a wide margin.
 As one develops one’s various venues of choice for the presentation of self, it is advisable both to make embarrassment highly unlikely and to arrange things so that the harm done, should it occur are minimized.
 What one does not do is allow unconscious repression of any significant element or passion in one’s underlying nature.

 We naturally try to develop a personal audience or entourage that is most satisfying, but the standard philosophical point is that those who are easily pleased by our performances initially may not be the ones whose attendance (presence) gives most satisfaction in the end.
 Some bosses are so insecure that they need to surround themselves with “yes men,” but such a policy always carries with it the seeds of its own destruction.
 Most of us derive greater satisfaction from being torn apart by a senior colleague who has taken the time to reply to a piece than from ten or twenty friends and fans telling us how much they enjoyed it.
 The first principle in the development of one’s philosophical entourage must always be that these are the people who will be most critical and least easily pleased with one’s performance.
-Some married couples engage in this sort of creative struggle throughout their careers.